UCL-ARC/ocost/README.md

 <details>
   <summary>0.
 Create an AAD app</summary>

-  You **must** sufficient permissions on Azure active directory admin to perform these steps
+  You **must** have sufficient permissions on Azure active directory to perform these steps.

   0.0.
 Go to https://portal.azure.com